Giving Up On Life: What It Means For Your Mental Health

 Financial insecurity

 Individuals facing financial insecurity may want to give up on life due to a sense of hopelessness or burnout from working.
 Financial problems can take a toll on an individual's mental health.
-Finances are often at the top of the list of topics people focus on in relationships and daily life and can cause stress and lead to worsening symptoms of anxiety or depression.
+Finances are often at the top of the list of topics people focus on in relationships and daily life, and unstable finances can cause stress and lead to worsening symptoms of anxiety or depression.

 Relationship conflict

 Difficult breakups or a divorce can cause significant sadness and emotional despair.
-While some resort to harmful patterns, like increased substance use and impulsive behavior, breakups may also bring about or worsen depression symptoms.
+While some people may resort to harmful patterns in these situations, like increased substance use and impulsive behavior, breakups can also lead to or worsen depression symptoms.
 Knowing that these impacts are often short-term may be beneficial.
 You can also reach out for guidance from a grief and loss counselor.

 Death of a loved one